andrewtookay/MyDashWallet/README.md

 # MyDashWallet

-https://MyDashWallet.org provides an easy way for anyone to create DASH wallets locally in the browser or use existing hardware wallets and send DASH to anyone.
-For details about DASH see www.dash.org
+https://MyDashWallet.org provides an easy way for anyone to create ADOT wallets locally in the browser or use existing hardware wallets and send ADOT to anyone.
+For details about ADOT see www.dash.org

-This project is open-source, free to use and development was funded by the DASH DAO (Decentralized Autonomous Organization): https://www.dashcentral.org/p/MyDashWallet
+This project is open-source, free to use and development was funded by the ADOT DAO (Decentralized Autonomous Organization): https://www.dashcentral.org/p/MyDashWallet

 # Runs locally